Library Instruction Impacts Student Success

 - Action Taken: Our goal is to develop an authentic assessment for gathering evidence of student learning.

-- Scope: Random sampling of portfolios from three in-person sections and one online section of English 102.
+- Scope: Random sampling of 18 portfolios from three in-person sections and one online section of English 102.
+Each section included library instruction and each section was taught by the same First Year Writing instructor.

-- Explore opportunities to partner with the Office of Institutional Research, Student Success Collaborative, faculty, and/or college assessment coordinators to measure impact on retention and graduation.
+, faculty, and college assessment coordinators to measure impact on retention and graduation.

 Expand All – Collapse All